memgraph/docs/docs/how-to-guides/streams/pulsar/pulsar-streams.md

 ---
 id: pulsar-streams
-title: Managing Pulsar streams
+title: How to manage Pulsar streams
-sidebar_label: Managing Pulsar streams
+sidebar_label: Manage Pulsar streams
 ---

 If you are not familiar with Pulsar, then please check out their